qwaneu/qwaneu.github.io/privacy.md

 Give us a shout if you'd like to update your details or have them removed.

+### Cookies

+Our website only uses cookies for enabling the Google Forms based contact form and for analytics, so that we can improve our website based on how it is used.

 ### The finer print

 The personal information we collect is used by the [partners in QWAN](/about) - _Piecemeal Growth_, _Westgeest Consultancy_ and _Living Software Ltd_ - only for the following purposes: